qiaoshh/Pelee/README.md

-This repository aim at multi objects detection by pelee based ssd.\n
+This repository aim at multi objects detection by pelee based ssd.

 Useage:
 1. git clone the repository, note: dataset use VOC format
 2. mkdir build && cd build